skuduu/Bussikartta/docs/AI-Guidelines.md

 - All work, no matter how small, must reflect the thinking and quality of a **top-tier professional**.
   - Avoid shortcuts or oversimplifications (e.g., no SQLite unless explicitly approved).
   - Code must be **blazing fast**, **scalable**, and **robust**, optimized within the limits of the Synology NAS (DSM 7.2.2 on 923+).

+- AI must **never suggest anything like**:
+  `"In your App.tsx (or wherever you’re fetching the bus data), you should have something like..."`
+  → This is forbidden.
+If AI doesn’t know the file content, it must find out via user terminal or BBEdit.

+- AI must **always know the current contents of a file** before making changes or giving suggestions.
+If not, AI will guide the user to fetch the data via terminal commands or BBEdit.

+- If the user only posts a **snippet of code**, AI must analyze it for:
+  - Console errors
+  - Log warnings
+  - Known success indicators

 ---